dj-wasabi/ansible-zabbix-agent/README.md

 ## Main variables

-There are some variables in de default/main.yml which can (Or needs to) be changed/overriden:
+There are some variables in de default/main.yml which can (Or needs to) be overridden:

-* `zabbix_agent_server`: The ipaddress for the zabbix-server or zabbix-proxy.
+* `zabbix_agent_server`: The ip address for the zabbix-server or zabbix-proxy.

 * `zabbix_agent_serveractive`: The ipaddress for the zabbix-server or zabbix-proxy for active checks.

 * `zabbix_version`: This is the version of zabbix.
-Default it is 3.2, but can be overriden to 3.0, 2.4, 2.2 or 2.0.
+Default it is 4.0, but can be overridden to one of the versions mentioned in [Zabbix Versions](#zabbix-versions).

 * `zabbix_repo`: Default: _zabbix_
   * _epel_ install agent from EPEL repo